jamiealquiza/smartos-mkmanifest/README.md

 # mkmanifest
-Mkmanifest is a menu-driven tool that creates VM (KVM based) datasets that can be imported into standalone SmartOS servers (hence being written in bash) or imported into Joyent SmartDataCenter.
+Mkmanifest is a quick tool that helps create VM (KVM based) datasets that can be imported into standalone SmartOS servers or imported into Joyent SmartDataCenter.
 Datasets are master images consisting of a compressed ZFS snapshot of a prepped VM disk, in addition to metadata describing the VM.
 Datasets are housed in a repository and cloned to deploy end-user VMs.

 NOTICE: Please edit the script to include your private details.
 All '***' variables must be updated before running.